Vyral/base-template/_posts/2018-08-03-is-it-time-for-you-to-hire-an-administrative-assistant-for-your-team.md

 {% include pullquote.html %}

-**4. Follow up with the interview process.** We recommend going a phone screen or zoom meeting on your computer.
+**4. Follow up with the interview process.** We recommend doing a phone screen or zoom meeting on your computer for your first interview.
 Then do an in-person meeting for the second interview.
 You will obviously want to review their resume and skill set, as well as potentially do a behavioral profile, to make sure they are the right fit for the job.

 **5. Make the job offer.** Make sure you keep it simple.
 We recommend a one-page document that is a written offer outlining hours, pay, and any applicable benefits.
 Since I am not an HR specialist or attorney, I contact someone who is an authority to make sure I follow appropriate legal guidelines.